kajebiii/os-team7/README.md

 	- nr : Size of the buffer

 * Output for system call: prinfo* buf, int* nr, return value
 	- buf : process tree information are copied to buf pointer.
-Number of entries written in buffer is equal to min(size of buffer, total number of entries on success)
+Number of entries written in buffer is equal to min(size of buffer, total number of entries on success).
 	- nr : Number of entries written in buffer is stored to nr pointer.
 	- return value : If system call successfully returned, the return value will be total number of entries on success.
 This value may be different from actual number of entries copied.
 If buf/nr pointer is NULL or value stored in nr is not a positive integer, -EINVAL is returned.
 If system call cannot write to the buffer, -EFAULT is returned.
 If kernel doesn't have enough memory and can't afford temporary buffer to hold process informations, -ENOSPC is returned.